 Lightly oil a large bowl and set aside until needed.

-Line a large baking dish with baking paper and set aside until needed.
+Line a 23cm cake tin with baking paper and set aside until needed.

 Place the yeast, 2 teaspoons of the sugar and all of the milk into a small bowl and let it sit for 5 minutes.
 After this time the mixture should have started to foam which is a sign the yeast is active.

-In a large bowl, add the flour, bread improver, mixed spice and cinnamon, egg, butter, remaining sugar and activated yeast mixture.
-Use a butter knife to mix and combine the ingredients until a dough forms - don't worry, it will be sticky.
+In a large bowl, add the flour, cinnamon, egg, butter, chocolate chips, remaining sugar and activated yeast mixture.
+Use a butter knife to mix and combine the ingredients until a dough forms - don't worry, it will be sticky and the chocolate chips will have melted a little through the dough.

 Turn the dough onto a floured bench and knead for approximately 8 minutes or until the dough begins to feel elastic.